- You must be at least 18 years of age.

 - You must pass a written examination.

-- 100 hours must have been in a powered aircraft,
+- 100 hours in powered aircraft, of which 50 hours must be in airplanes.

-- 50 hours of cross-country flights of which at least 10 hours must be in airplanes,
+- 50 hours in cross-country flight of which at least 10 hours must be in airplanes.

-- One cross country flight that must be not less than 300 NM, with landings at a minimum of three points, one of which is at least 250 NM (straight line distance) from the original point of departure.
+- One cross-country flight of not less than 300 nautical miles total distance, with landings at a minimum of three points, one of which is a straight-line distance of at least 250 nautical miles from the original departure point.
+However, if this requirement is being met in Hawaii, the longest segment need only have a straight-line distance of at least 150 nautical miles; and

-- 5 hours of night VFR including 10 takeoffs and landings to a full stop at an airport with an operating control tower.
+- 5 hours in night VFR conditions with 10 takeoffs and 10 landings (with each landing involving a flight in the traffic pattern) at an airport with an operating control tower.

 - You must successfully complete a flight test.